 How to Time Your Welcome Series and How Many Emails to Include

-When building out your welcome series, you may be wondering how many emails to include.
+When building out your welcome series, you may wonder how many emails to include.
 This will depend a lot on what you have to say to your audience.
 A good rule of thumb is that your welcome series should span for about a week, give or take a few days, but this is something you can test to optimize.
 Each audience is unique, and the best way to find what works for your business is to test and iterate.

 Then, clone the left branch of the flow, drag it over to the right, and alter the right side based on what you would like to test.
 Then, compare the conversion, open, and click rates of the two paths and decide which you would like to implement.
 If you delete the split, be sure to delete the path you no longer want to test along with it.